-Measurable Goals
+Measurable Outcomes

-Following are measurable goals that will result from Minnesota's efforts to improve the crisis system for people with disabilities.
-These goals are dependent on funding requests currently under consideration in the 2015 legislative session.
-Note: Goal below builds to an increase of 500 people.
+Following are measurable target outcomes that will result from Minnesota's efforts to improve the crisis system for people with disabilities.
+More information about the measurable outcomes is provided in Appendix C. Note: the goal below builds to 500 people.